Brought to you by Aspen

 - It is important to know that most often the uric acid in the blood becomes abnormally high when the kidneys cannot eliminate enough uric acid in the urine.
 Conditions that impair the kidney function include kidney disease, high blood pressure and diabetes, putting these people at higher risk of developing gout.1j,3b

-- Some medications such as diuretics (water pills) for high blood pressure can higher the uric acid level in the blood.2f
+- Some medications such as diuretics (water pills) used to treat high blood pressure may increase the uric acid level in the blood.2f

-- Consuming too much purine-rich food can also increase the uric acid level in the blood and combining a high-purine diet with alcohol or sweet beverages can worsen matters.3d,e
+- Consuming too much purine-rich food can also increase the uric acid level in the blood and combining a high-purine diet with alcohol or beverages containing high fructose corn syrup can worsen matters.3d,e

 - Liver, kidney3d